nickbrandt/GitLab/doc/user/admin_area/moderate_users.md

 with access to the GitLab Rails console can [enable](../../administration/feature_flags.md) this feature for your GitLab instance.

-### Banning a user
+### Ban a user

-In order to completely block a user and hide the user's comments and issues from other users, administrators can choose to ban the user.
+To completely block a user and hide the user's comments and issues from other users, administrators can choose to ban the user.

-Users can be banned from the Admin Area.
+Users can be banned using the Admin Area.
 To do this:

 1. Navigate to  **Admin Area > Overview > Users**.
 1. Select a user.